spirosrap/Deep-Reinforcement-Learning/README.md

 The implementations were taken from various sources with a focus on simplicity and ease of understanding (including Udacity's [repository for the Deep Reinforcement Learning Nanodegree](https://github.com/udacity/deep-reinforcement-learning)).
 There are numerous implementations available including very good modular ones but my purpose is mastering the RL theory and algorithms.
 Creating modular code is a secondary goal.

-There are minor corrections on the implementations with the aim of making easier to understand and consistent.
+There are minor corrections on the implementations with the aim of making them easier to understand and consistent.